Chrisp20/TriviaiOS/README.md

 Submitted by: Christopher Petit

-Trivia App is an app that test your knowledge on some of rhe world's hardest questions.
+Trivia App is an app that test your knowledge on some of Sports trivia questions.

 Time spent: 6+ hours spent in total